This topic provides information about resolving issues that can occur when you configure SAML authentication.

 Most issues occur because metadata that you import from the IdP, or assertion names that you enter, do not match the corresponding IdP attributes.
 To troubleshoot SAML issues, start by making sure the information shown in Steps 1–5 of the Authentication page matches the IdP’s SAML configuration settings.

-Tableau Online requires the IdP assertion that contains user email address.
-In addition to checking Steps 1–5, make sure that users' email addresses match between Tableau Online and the IdP.
+Tableau Cloud requires the IdP assertion that contains user email address.
+In addition to checking Steps 1–5, make sure that users' email addresses match between Tableau Cloud and the IdP.

 Identity provider does not display sign-in page

-A user provides his or her user name on the Tableau Online sign-in page, Tableau Online redirects the request to the identity provider (IdP), but the IdP does not return its SAML sign-in page.
+A user provides his or her user name on the Tableau Cloud sign-in page, Tableau Cloud redirects the request to the identity provider (IdP), but the IdP does not return its SAML sign-in page.
 The IdP can fail to return the sign-in page for any of the following reasons:

 SSO service URL is not valid.